Felonies, Misdemeanors, and a Reuben Sandwich

 Con: handcuffs chafe and jail sucks.

-Pro: with a forklift, you can evade the police while conveniently transporting a pallet of cinder blocks.
+Pro: with a forklift, you can easily transport a 30 pack of beer and a pallet of cinder blocks.

 Con: you are an idiot and you will be caught.

 If you’re anything like a current resident of Pittsburgh Pa, you choose to commit felony theft.